 In today’s “new normal”, automated and remote sales are often the only way to close business and create revenue.
 The tendency to cut even the human out of this process is now even more tempting.
 Now that “pressing the flesh” is out of the question, is the “human touch” even necessary?

-The question may even arise, are humans getting in the way of sales, with their inefficiencies and failings.
+The question that may arise is if humans are getting in the way of sales, with their inefficiencies and failings.
 Wrestling with the machines, any marketing strategy that can discover and implement solutions quickly, has become even more relevant.
-As SaaS and other cloud services continue to command the attention of corporations and startups alike a thin layer of panic has begun to manifest in sales management.
+As SaaS and other cloud services continue to command the attention of corporations and startups alike, a thin layer of panic has begun to manifest in sales management.
 Deep rooted concerns about whether or not artificial intelligence (AI) will be commonplace enough to replace humans as a sales staff.

 And, sure, most people are comfortable navigating their life via online channels (shopping, socializing) making it easy to understand how it can appear that such an outcome may not be avoided.
-Bots or robotic process automation (RPA) like Kryon Systems, for example.
-Software that can be created using algorithms to automate repetitive uses of applications (you name it, really) and then act on your behalf.
+Bots or robotic process automation (RPA) like Kryon Systems, for example, is software that can be created using algorithms to automate repetitive uses of applications (you name it, really) and then act on your behalf.

-Elon Musk, as an example, a multi-billionaire in the technology industry has stated on more than one occasion that he feels AI (robots) will one day do everything better than humans.
-Everything?
-Pretty blanketed statement.
+For example, Elon Musk, a multi-billionaire in the technology industry, has stated on more than one occasion that he feels AI (robots) will one day do everything better than humans.
+"Everything?"
+It's a pretty blanketed statement.
 It’s true, an acceptance of automation (on some level) in marketing is inevitable.
-But, then again so is the pushback.
+But, then again, so is the pushback.
 Security measures and firewalls against bots are regularly used for verification processes for online banking or purchasing vendors.
-One could argue though that much like a camera lense in your laptop or smartphone, both of which became automatic features in the last 15 years (give or take), the masses will ultimately become accustomed to automation over time as products and services present themselves slowly into daily activities.
+One could argue though that much like a camera lens in your laptop or smartphone, both of which became automatic features in the last 15 years (give or take), the masses will ultimately become accustomed to automation over time as products and services present themselves slowly into daily activities.